-The outside looks of the Saint Paul Church are quite simple, but the inside detais and architecture are outstanding!
+The outside looks of the Saint Paul Church are quite simple, but the inside details and architecture are outstanding!
 You will be amazed by its facade, dome and vaulted ceiling.
 If you visit Paris fourth district, take the time to visit this church and discover all it has to offer!
 You won’t be disappointed.

 Enjoy the Notre Dame Cathedral from the Square Jean XXIII

 Right behind the Notre Dame Cathedral, you will find the Square Jean XXII.
-It is a lovely garden that was named after the pope Jean XXII.
+It is a lovely garden that was named after the Pope Jean XXII.
 The Square Jean XXII is very sweet and charming.
 From it, you can admire the Notre Dame stained glasses and the architecture the apse of the cathedral.
-If you happen to visit the area, you should go to there to make sure you enjoy all the details of the cathedral surroundings.
+If you happen to visit the area, you should go there to make sure you enjoy all the details of the cathedral surroundings.

 Visit the Crypte Archéologique

 The Crypte Archéologique of the City Island is located beneath the parvis of the Notre Dame Cathedral.
 This place opened its doors in 1980.
 It presents archaeological remains dating back from Ancient times until the nineteenth century.
 It is a very interesting place to visit if you want to see what the heart of Paris was like a long time ago, when it was still called Lutèce.
-It allows us to understand the different historic periods and the changes Paris, in particular the City Island, went through.
+It allows us to understand the different historical periods and the changes Paris, in particular, the City Island, went through.